Beliefs and Values

-- that the Bible is the infallible, inerrant, verbally inspired Word of God and that it is, therefore, our final authority in matters of faith and practice. — II Timothy 3:16 -17, Psalm 119:8
+- The Bible is the infallible, inerrant, verbally inspired Word of God and that it is, therefore, our final authority in matters of faith and practice. — II Timothy 3:16 -17, Psalm 119:8

-- encourage the development of self-discipline and responsibility in the student based on respect for and submission to God above all other authority.
+- Encourage the development of self-discipline and responsibility in the students based on respect for and submission to God above all other authority.

-- help the student develop a Christian worldview by integrating life and studies with the Bible.
+- Help the students develop a Christian worldview by integrating life and studies with the Bible.

 For the personal and social development of the students, First Baptist Christian Academy seeks to:

-- teach the student to treat everyone with love and respect, since they too, are made in God’s image.
+- Teach students to treat everyone with love and respect, since they too, are made in God’s image.

-- make the student a contributing member of his society, realizing his dependence on others and their dependence on him and the need to serve each other.
+- Make students contributing members of society, realizing their dependence on Him, their dependence on others, and the need to serve each other.

-- guide the student in developing a personality based on a proper and adequate understanding and acceptance of himself as a unique individual created in the image of God and on the fullest possible development of his own capabilities.
+- Guide students in developing a personality based on a proper and adequate understanding and acceptance of themselves as unique individuals created in the image of God and on the fullest possible development of their own capabilities.

-- help the student establish a personal physical fitness program as a lifestyle that includes good health habits and wise use of the body as the temple of God.
+- Help students establish a personal physical fitness program as a lifestyle that includes good health habits and wise use of the body as the temple of God.

-- develop both good and proper attitudes toward marriage and the family and also the understanding and skill needed to establish God-honoring homes.
+- Develop both good and proper attitudes toward marriage and the family and also the understanding and skills needed to establish God-honoring homes.